-The best alternatives to Skype provide an easy way to connect with people through video and voice calling over the internet.
+The best alternatives to Skype provide a simple and easy way to connect with people using video and voice calling over the internet, without using Skype.

-However, after Microsoft bought Skype in 2012 they began to make changes, adding some features, while removing others, while also integrating it into its Office suite of software applications.
+Some people prefer not to use Skye after Microsoft bought it in 2021 and started making changes, such as integrating it into its office suite of software applications.
 Not all users were happy about the acquisition and following changes, and with the growth of rival services, a number of Skype users began to migrate to these.

-However, while there are a lot of free alternatives, for business there are paid options available to ensure the best quality for calls and video.
-Even still, for many business users they will want to have a dedicated VoIP service for business and additionally use their own hardware, such as VoIP phones.
+However, while there are now a lot of free alternatives, for business there are paid options available to ensure the best quality for calls and video.
+Even still, for many business users they will want to have a dedicated VoIP service for business (opens in new tab) and additionally use their own hardware, such as VoIP phones (opens in new tab).

 Here then we'll list some of the best alternatives to Skype, not least in terms of features, support, ease of use, and accessibility.

-- We've featured the best video conferencing software.
+We've also featured the best small business apps.

 WhatsApp is our best pick for the best Skype alternative.
 This messaging service has taken the world by storm, so there's a good chance that you already have it installed on your smartphone or PC.(opens in new tab)